scrtlabs/SupernovaDocs/node runners/registration.md

 This public key is what the network will use to encrypt the seed, so only your enclave can decrypt it.

 Note: This step will locally verify the certificate only, and will not check the enclave status or the code hash of the enclave.
-Authetnication with the network may still fail due to either of those causes.
+Authentication with the network may still fail due to either of those causes.

 #### Register your node on-chain